Cannoli, Sausage and Peppers Hero, Zeppolas…Mangia Tutti!

 My biggest suggestion and one I would certainly not miss doing, is taking a little sidestep as you leave the feast, and venture over to Veniero’s Pastry at 342 East 11th Street between 1st and 2nd Avenues.
 (This pastry shop was well known to us as during our growing up years as each of our families bought many holiday sweets from them.
 Veniero’s supplied our wedding cake and plates of cookies for each table at the reception.
 We recently celebrated our 60th Wedding Anniversary and had a 5 lb cookie platter delivered for our celebration dinner.)
 Once you enter Veniero’s you will be overwhelmed by the glorious selections of pastries.
 You can’t go wrong there.
 You can sit and rest your weary bones from walking the streets of the Feast and enjoy a dolci.
 Veniero’s has been in business since 1894 when founded by Antonio Veniero who fled Vico Equense at the age of 15, determined to make his mark in America.
 Without any doubt, he did.
 It is still run by family today.
 What a way to end a feast.

-NOTE: If you can’t get to the Feast just get in the spirit by whipping up a pizza of your own for the family.
+NOTE: If you can’t get to the Feast just get in the spirit by whipping up a pizza of your own for the family or how about a sizzling Sausage, Pepper and Onion Hero ending with a cannoli or two!
+Goditelo tutto!

 We are a pizza loving family!
 I have even witnessed some of our children and grandchildren eating pizza for breakfast.